rozwer/comfortable-NU/docs/README.md

-# Comfortable Sakai Website
+# Comfortable NU Website

-This directory contains the static website for Comfortable Sakai extension.
+This directory contains the static website for Comfortable NU extension.

 ## Files